 Messages on Systemic Racism From President Papazian

-President Papazian continues to make announcements and offer updates related to the university’s efforts to address systemic racism on campus.
+A number of presidential announcements and updates related to the university’s efforts to address systemic racism on campus have been issued.
 Visit the links below to view those messages on the President’s blog site.

 June 21, 2021